-A portion of this research is funded by proceeds from Florida's Protect Wild Dolphins specialty license plate.
+A portion of this research is funded by proceeds from Florida's Protect Wild Dolphins specialty license plate, granted by the Harbor Branch Oceanographic Institute Foundation.

 The Population Biology & Behavioral Ecology program’s state-of-the-art Ancient DNA Laboratory is a three-chambered clean room designed specifically for DNA/RNA extractions from samples of limited quantity whose quality has often been compromised by the passage of time and exposure to the elements.
 Our initial project focus is the extinct Steller sea cow, a giant sirenian that plied the frigid waters of the Commander Islands to the west of the Aleutian chain in the North Pacific Ocean.
 Discovered in 1742 by Vitus Bering’s expedition, the gentle leviathans were hunted to extinction within a few decades.
 We are collaborating with Russian colleague Dr. Alexander Burdin to investigate the ecology and behavior of Steller sea cows using aDNA techniques.
 This includes looking for clues in the DNA that may explain why the Steller sea cow population was small and its range -- from the time of first Russian contact to its demise -- very restricted.
 What we learn may be applicable to similarly small and restricted populations of marine mammals today.